 How Much Time is Required to Prepare for UPSC?

-For all upcoming IAS applicants, the question – how much time is required to prepare for UPSC, must be haunting their minds almost regularly.
-If you are among those gearing up for the forthcoming UPSC 2023 exam, you need to know the number of hours, days, and months one must dedicate to UPSC preparation.
+The time required to prepare for UPSC is subjective to the preparation level, and calibre of the candidates, but on average it takes at minimum 10-12 months of preparation.
+If you are among those gearing up for the forthcoming UPSC 2023 exam, you must know the number of hours, days, and months you must dedicate to preparation.
 Candidates must give their full attention to mastering their art of self-study and work hard to acquire their dreams in less than a year.
 This article will furnish the answer to the question of how much time is required to prepare for UPSC.

 To reduce the time required to prepare for UPSC, aspirants must get disconnected from all distractions, read pertinent study materials, and draw a practical timetable to be followed.
 In this article, aspirants can get a brief and approximate idea about how much time is required to prepare for UPSC.